ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 As a long time storyboarder, [PantyDev](https://osu.ppy.sh/users/5420543) has an impressive variety in their portfolio.
 With storyboards ranging from simple and clean to complex and ambitious, they might just have the experience to compete with the best.

 A unique storyboard to start with would definitely be their visualization for [BoxPlot - Tramontane](https://osu.ppy.sh/beatmapsets/1016398#osu/2127254), basically turning the whole background into a swaying curtain.
-Certainly, a neat concept that not many storyboards use, though it may feel a bit dizzying.
+It's certainly a neat concept that not many storyboards use, though it may feel a bit dizzying.

 Another great storyboard of theirs is the one for [Krewella - Killin' It (Sped Up Ver.)](https://osu.ppy.sh/beatmapsets/1029940#osu/2153590), featuring smooth background movement, flashing lights, chromatic aberration, and a whole lot more that makes one background absolutely pop.